CMS Higgs Candidate Event

 Particle Physics is all about understanding the fundamental building blocks of matter and how they interact with each other.
-To do this modern Particle Physicists build large experiments where particles are made to smash into one another.
-Detectors are built around where these collisions occur, and the particles resulting from the interaction are studied.
+To do this, modern particle physicists build large experiments where the results of high-energy collisions between particles are studied.

 Now is a very exciting time in particle physics.
 The Bristol Particle Physics group is involved in two experiments based at the Large Hadron Collider (LHC) at CERN: CMS and LHCb.
 These experiments allow us to probe nature at the most fundamental level we can reach.

 We are also involved in a variety of non-LHC activities, research and development projects for future experiments, and the application of particle physics tecnhology to other fields.

 The Bristol Particle Physics group:

 - one of the oldest in the UK

 - currently has around 50 members including 8 full time academic staff

 - leads several high-profile physics analyses at CMS and LHCb